meshenka/blade/profiles/blade/README.md

   * configure your Dababase and Vhost
   * Visit your brand new Drupal 7 installation
   * During installation process you can choose the Flat AC profile instead of standard or minimal

+## Configuration of FB DataProvider

+  * find an account id here http://findmyfacebookid.com/
+  * get the user_id from Facebook and go to admin/config/services/fb-provider